grezniczek/redcap_survey_auth/README.md

     This example uses LDAP v3 with StartTLS; the server must support it and PHP must trust its certificate.
 LDAP v3 is also the default when `version` is omitted.
 If `start_tls` is true, an incompatible protocol setting or failed TLS negotiation rejects authentication before any bind credentials are sent.
 Use JSON booleans for `start_tls`.

-  - **LDAP Attribute mappings:** When LDAP is enabled, custom attribute mappings for email, first, last, and full name can be set.
-These will be used when attempting to get email and full name of an authenticated user.
+  - **LDAP Attribute mappings:** Available when either LDAP method is enabled.
+Enter comma-separated attribute names for email, full name, first name, and last name.
+Email defaults to `email,mail`, first name to `givenName`, last name to `sn`, and full name has no default.
+The module uses a full-name value when present; otherwise it combines first and last name.

   - **Fall back to retrieving user information from REDCap's user table when no values are obtained from LDAP attributes:** After successful LDAP authentication, any missing email or full name is filled from the REDCap user table for the submitted username.
 Values already obtained from LDAP are retained.
 This does not authenticate against the REDCap table or create a REDCap account.

   - **Custom:** When selected, custom credentials can be entered into a text box.
-Type one username-password pair per line, separated by a colon (e.g. `UserXY:secret123`).
-Usernames are not case-sensitive (passwords are).
+Type one nonempty username/password pair per line, with the first colon as the separator (for example, `UserXY:secret123`; later colons remain part of the password).
+Usernames are case-insensitive; passwords are case-sensitive.
+Malformed or blank lines are ignored.

 - **Use Allowlist:** When checked, a list of usernames (one username per line) can be entered.
 Only users in this list will be able to authenticate successfully.
 Matching is case-insensitive; an enabled empty allowlist denies everyone.

+- **Survey Auth login translations (MLM project link):** The **Survey Auth login translations** link is shown when the project has at least one survey with `@SURVEY-AUTH`, MLM is active for the project, and at least one MLM language is project-active.
+It lets users with project Design rights translate the Survey Auth survey-login text for project-active languages.
+At runtime, a language is available only when it is also active for that particular protected survey; survey titles and custom-logo alternative text come from MLM's own survey metadata.
+Dashboard and report login pages are not translated by this feature.
+See the [MLM companion integration guide](docs/mlm_integration.md) for details.

-- **Public Dashboard Access Denied Message:** Allows a custom plain-text message to be displayed when access to a public dashboard is denied.
+- **Public Dashboard Access Denied Message:** Allows a custom plain-text message when a public dashboard is configured to deny access from the external survey endpoint.
+Failed dashboard logins use the Fail message instead.

-- **Public Report Access Denied Message:** Allows a custom plain-text message to be displayed when access to a public report is denied.
+- **Public Report Access Denied Message:** Allows a custom plain-text message when a public report is configured to deny access from the external survey endpoint.
+Failed report logins use the Fail message instead.

 ### @SURVEY-AUTH Action Tag

-To enable authentication for a survey, the **@SURVEY-AUTH** action tag must be used on any field of the survey instrument.
-There must be at most one action tag per instrument.
+To enable authentication for a survey, use the **@SURVEY-AUTH** action tag on any field of the survey instrument.
+Parameters are optional, and there must be at most one such tag per instrument.

 ```ActionTag
 @SURVEY-AUTH(success=value, username=fieldname, email=fieldname, fullname=fieldname, timestamp=fieldname)